CanGenealogy Canadian Genealogy Québec

 A list of the first settlers who established themselves in Quebec City in the early 1600s alphabetized by husband.

-Quebec, and Eastern Townships Genealogy
+Quebec and Eastern Townships Genealogy

 Quebec GenWeb